Blog

-SwiftUI keeps evolving, but there are still some things that we have to write custom code for.
+SwiftUI keeps evolving, but there are still some missing things.
 Today, let’s see how we can extend Codable to make it possible to persist it in AppStorage and SceneStorage.

-The inspiration to the StorageCodable protocol presented in this post came from this article, where Natalia Panferova uses the same approach to extend all codable Arrays and Dictionaries.
+The inspiration to the StorageCodable protocol in this post came from this article, where Natalia uses the same approach to extend all codable Arrays and Dictionaries.

-Let’s say that you have the following codable User struct:
+Let’s say that you have a Codable User struct:

 struct User: Codable {